NourhanSaeed707/Design-pattern/Creational-design-pattern.md

 - Imagine that we want to build software that accepts customers' details and stores them in a database.
 Customers are shown a form that accepts the below **mandatory** and **optional** fields.
 - **Mandatory Fields** - First Name, Last Name, Primary Email, and Primary Mobile Number
 - **Optional Fields** - Middle Name, Secondary Email, and Secondary Mobile Number
+- Ideally, we create a Customer class with the **mandatory** and **optional** attributes listed above.
+We create a constructor that accepts the above attributes.
+Since some attributes are optional, we may need to pass null values to those attributes we don't want to use.
+The builder design pattern lets us create an object step by step without passing all the values to the constructor.

 ## 1. Buider:
 - Builder pattern was introduced to solve some of the problems with Factory and Abstract Factory design patterns when the Object contains a lot of attributes.
 There are three major issues with Factory and Abstract Factory design patterns when the Object contains a lot of attributes.